NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Tools and Apps--DOCID24/eRSA Cloud Software Repository - user guide--DOCID89.md

 **Flavor**
 > An OpenStack term for an instance sizing specification.
 Gives the amount
-> of memory, number of VCPUs and ephemeral disc size.
+> of memory, number of VCPUs and ephemeral disk size.

 **Image**
 > An image (or system image) is a copy of the entire state of a computer system